GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 - A Google Cloud Platform account and project
 - The Google Cloud SDK (gcloud) installed and configured
+- The Kubernetes command-line tool (kubectl) installed and configured
 - A language model deployed on an OpenAI-compatible API
+- A Google Kubernetes Engine (GKE) to deploy the application
+- Optional: Docker installed on your local machine (if you want to build and run the application locally)
+- Optional: Terraform installed on your local machine (if you want to use the automated deployment)

 If you don't have a GKE cluster and a model deployed on it, you can follow the instructions provided in the [Kserve README](../kserve/README.md) to deploy your model on Google Kubernetes Engine (GKE).
+In that case feel free to use the same GK cluster to deploy the chatbot application.

 ## Optional: Build and Run the Application Locally